dy2zyx/web_app/README.md

 # Movie recommender system for evaluating recommendation explanations

-A django-3 based movie recommendation system application with explicability functionalities
+A movie recommendation system web application based on Django and Docker-compose